Frequently Asked Questions

 Is the Challenge Course safe?

 Yes.
-Both the low and high challenge courses are staffed by highly trained facilitators, and challenge courses have an excellent safety record.
+Both the low and high ropes courses are staffed by trained facilitators, and challenge courses have an excellent safety record.
 The courses and all equipment are inspected on a monthly basis by our staff, and annually by an outside inspector.
 Statistically, there is a greater risk of being injured in an automobile than by participating in a challenge program.

 Do I need to be a super athlete to participate?